microsoft/intelligence-toolkit/DEVELOPING.md

 `cd C:\Users\user01\projects\intelligence-toolkit`

-Run `poetry install` and wait for the packages installation.
+Run `uv sync --extra dev` and wait for the packages installation.

 #### Run the app:

-Run `poetry run poe run_streamlit`, and it will automatically open the app in your default browser in `localhost:8081`
+Run `uv run poe run_streamlit`, and it will automatically open the app in your default browser in `localhost:8081`

 #### Use the API

-You can also replicate the examples in your own environment running `pip install intelligence-toolkit`.
+You can also replicate the examples in your own environment running `uv add intelligence-toolkit`.

 See the documentation and an example of how to run the code with your data to obtain results without the need to run the UI.
 - [Anonymize Case Data](./app/workflows/anonymize_case_data/README.md)